 You literally have to manufacture it directly using willpower and the motivation I will provide.

 Luckily, I have already poured decades of my time into mastering the most efficient approaches to working out.
-I’m now going to pass these on to you in Ageless Brain so that you’ll be able to put in the MINIMUM amount of time and effort to maintain a steel-trap memory as you age, and to minimize your risk of ever being diagnosed with dementia or full-blown Alzheimer’s disease.
+I’m now going to pass these on to you in Ageless Brain so that you’ll be able to put in the MINIMUM amount of time and effort to maintain a steel-trap memory as you age, and to minimize your risk of ever being diagnosed with cognitive impairment or full-blown brain shrinkage.

 I’ll also give you my thoughts on which modes of exercise work best to stimulate the growth factors critical to your continued brain development.